ArturTkaczuk/toggle-screen-autohotkey/README.md

-# Control sound autohotkey
+# Toggle screen autohotkey

-Autohotkey script to turn screen on and off with a shortcut
+AutoHotKey script to turn screen on and off with keyboard shortcut

 ## Table of Contents